Looking for Tips to Learn about Mutual Funds?

 - Forget about your 401k when you change employers – That money, including the company match, is yours!
 Don’t let it languish when you change employers.
 Simply do a direct transfer rollover to a traditional IRA (Individual Retirement Account).
 That way you keep control over your money.

-If you’re deeply in debt, why wouldn’t cashing out your 401k be a good idea?
+But if you’re deeply in debt, why wouldn’t cashing out your 401k be a good idea?
+Let’s examine why this seemingly tempting plan is actually terrible.

 Many of you reading this likely fall into a 25% tax bracket.
 Thus when you cash out, you’ll have to not only pay 25% of the total to the government but also a 10% penalty.